adobe/adobe-commerce-samples/api-mesh/conditional-chain-mutations/README.md

 ## How to test?

 Use the operations provided in [preRequisite.graphql](./mutations/preRequisite.graphql) to create and setup a cart for `addProductsToCartAndSetShippingMethod`.
 Once the setup is done, take note of the `cartId` and use the same in [chainMutation](./mutations/chainMutation.graphql).
+Use the [cart query](./queries/cart.graphql) to verify the `quantity` and `shippingMethod` on the Cart.